ashwin153/caustic/README.md

 catastrophic consequences.

-Most programming languages provide the fundamental tools like locks, semaphores, and monitors to explicitly deal with race conditions.
-Some, like Rust, go a step further and are able to detect them at compile time.
-But none are able to *guarantee* correctness in distributed systems.
-A __distributed system__ is one in which multiple computers operate concurrently and competitively.
-Distributed systems form the computing backbone of nearly every major technology from social networks to video streaming, but their intricate complexity coupled with the impossibility of verifying correctness makes them a ripe target for race conditions.
+Most programming languages provide the fundamental tools like locks, semaphores, and monitors to explicitly deal with race conditions .
+Some, like Rust, go a step further and are able to detect race conditions between concurrent threads at compile time.
+But none, however, are able to *guarantee* correctness in distributed systems.
+Distributed systems form the computing backbone of nearly every major technology from social networks to video streaming, but their intricate complexity coupled with the inability to detect race conditions makes designing them extremely error-prone.

 Caustic is a programming language for building correct distributed systems.
 Programs written in Caustic may be distributed arbitrarily, but they will *never* exhibit race conditions.